 - Professional portfolio

-- Presentation (traditional, TED Talk, poster and role play)
+- Presentations (traditional, pitch style, poster and role play)

-- Assessment done in collaboration with the professional field for the project
+- Collaboration with the professional field for the project.

 - Ghemawat, P. (2007).
 Redefining Global Strategy: Crossing Borders in a World where Differences Still Matter.
 Harvard Business Press.